claraheng/SC2006-EcoVenture-Web-App/README.md

 ```

 ### Installing dependencies
-1. run the following code in the terminal
+1. Run the following code in the terminal

 Mac:
 ```sh